-The overall concept of the project is based on the assumption of mutual interest in a jointly owned bi‐regional partnership in STI.
-RINEA provides a tool dedicated to consolidating the advances and good practices of this emerging bi-regional STI partnership.
-RINEA will strengthen the cooperation with a cluster of complementary mechanisms, drawing on a diversity of instruments, and working in partnership and alongside the formal governance structures of the JAES and of the STI partnership in particular.
+The overall concept of the project was based on the assumption of mutual interest in a jointly owned bi‐regional partnership in STI.
+RINEA provided a tool dedicated to consolidating the advances and good practices of this emerging bi-regional STI partnership.
+RINEA aimed to strengthen the cooperation with a cluster of complementary mechanisms, drawing on a diversity of instruments, and working in partnership and alongside the formal governance structures of the JAES and of the STI partnership in particular.

 Features of the consortium’s approach to realising the project’s concept:

 - Affiliation with the business community and with international organisations.